viv3kjaiswal/IOC-Utilities/IOC-Defanger/README.md

 Example of what you will update inside the script (shown here as plain text to avoid escaping issues in markdown fences):

-`set "input=< IOC LIST FILE PATH >"`
+`set "input=Filepath"`

-Replace the path with the location of your own IOC list.
+Replace the "Filepath" with the location of your own IOC list.

 ---